holochain/holochain-infra/modules/flake-parts/microvms.nix-cache/README.md

 TODO: document how to add the key to SOPS

 ### DNS
-In this document all examples are given for the _ams2023sep_ event (Amsterdam September 2023 Hackathon).

 We rely on a public DNS server to point to local IP addresses which needs to be configured once the IP of the machine running the VM is known.
 For this purpose we have a DNS that we can add subdomains to.
 It's configured via the [../nixosConfigurations.dweb-reverse-tls-proxy/configuration.nix](../nixosConfigurations.dweb-reverse-tls-proxy/configuration.nix)